-zCover TypeOn Keyboard Protector Review
+zCover TypeOn Keyboard Protector full review

 zCover is perhaps best known for making a living out of silicon-based skins for various products (iPhones, iPods, and other gadgetry).
 However, the company also does an interesting sideline in protective keyboard covers.

 The concept of keyboard protection isn’t as big these days as it used to be (in the 1980s owning a keyboard dust protector was de rigeur among business-types), but there’s no denying Apple’s choice of a white colour scheme for its keyboards leads to an accumulation of dust, crumbs, hairs and fingermarks.
 These can make six-month-old Mac keyboards look pretty disgusting.